vishal-gits/365storeFrontEnd/README.md

 This is a NextJS front end of a ecommerce website 365store , it is based on MedusaJS backend .

+A walkthrough of the project is on https://vimeo.com/982517729

 The backend code is at https://github.com/vishal-gits/365storeBackEnd

 Algolia has been used for search API